 Now that we are done with the basics, let us move on with the input devices – The devices that you use to provide data and instructions to the computer.

-What you enter data, type words, numbers, and symbols with.
-Depending on where you are in the world, the layout of keyboards may be a little different.
-The most common global layout is the QWERTY keyboard, but there are also other layouts such as the QWERTZ and AZERTY.
+I don’t think this needs much explanation either, you type and enter data with this device.
+The most common keyboard layout in the world is QWERTY (as above), but depending on where you are in the world, the layout of keyboards may be a little different; There are also other layouts such as QWERTZ and AZERTY.

 Just why don’t people invent a keyboard in straight alphabetical order (A to Z)?
-Because there are some science and design factors behind it – The keys on a keyboard are actually arranged to how common the alphabets are being used, thus the different layouts in the various regions.
+Because there are some scientific and design factors behind it.
+The keys on a keyboard are actually arranged to how common the alphabets are being used, thus the different layouts in the various regions.

 A pointing device that we use to move the cursor on the screen, the mouse buttons are used to interact with various on-screen elements.
 A standard mouse these days will usually come with at least 3 buttons (left, center, right) and a scroll wheel.
 Although there are some mouse designs with a lot more buttons, and more meant for the purpose of gaming.